yakavetsiv/ac-bo-hackathon.github.io/_projects/project-sparks-group.md

 ---
 number: 3 <!-- leave as-is, maintainers will adjust -->
-title: Take Your Time: Measuring Optimization Performance as a Function of ACQF Optimizer Runtime
+title: Take Your Time - Measuring Optimization Performance as a Function of ACQF Optimizer Runtime
 team_leads:
   - Andrew R. Falkowski (University of Utah)
   - Ramsey Issa (University of Utah)